calaldees/teacherEducation/teacherEducation/_sessions.md

             * #8/l-Wider-LearnHow-teaching_assistants_utilised_guided
     * Task: How do school give cpd opportunities to facilitate staff growth/experimentation/time in computing compared to other subject

-* TODO
-    * How do you use data to support learning for all pupils, and to target specific and timely interventions?

 ### EP19 ???
 Friday 31st Match